Life Insurance For People With Cancer

 |Bone||5 years or more||Dependent upon type; some are not insurable|

 |Basal Cell Carcinoma||0 to 3 months||This type may have no waiting period if cancer has not spread|

 Finally, there are some policies that offer a solution to the life insurance dilemma no matter what type of cancer you’ve had – and even if you’re still undergoing treatment.

 Almost anyone can purchase a final expense policy regardless of health, because the approval process relies less on the health of the insured.
 These policies are designed for people in need of life insurance who may have been denied a policy in the past.
 At True Blue Life Insurance we offer several options for Final Expense life insurance through guaranteed issue policies that often require buying directly from the insurance company – and you can receive approval the same day – and there is absolutely no medical exam at all.
 It is a perfect solution for people who have had cancer in the past.
 Often, these policies are graded, meaning there is a two year exclusion period for them to pay out in full.
 They are also generally limited to anywhere from $5,000 to $50,000 maximum.

-Cancer is something that more and more people are surviving every day.
-But life insurance is about preparing for the unexpected in life and when a positive test for cancer hits your family, it is a big wakeup call that you must plan for life before the unexpected happens.
+Cancer is something that more and more people are surviving every day, but life insurance is about preparing for the unexpected in life.
+When a positive test for cancer hits your family, it is a big wake-up call that you must plan for life before the unexpected happens.